LBCrion/sfwbar/doc/sfwbar.rst

 submenu
   attach a submenu.
-The first parameter parameter is a label to display in the parent menu, the second optional parameter is a menu name, if a menu name is assigned, further items can be added to a submenu as to any other menu.
+The first parameter parameter is a label to display in the parent menu, the second optional parameter is a menu name, if a menu name is assigned, the third optional parameter is an id you can use later to delete the submenu using `MenuItemClear` action.
+Further items can be added to a submenu as to any other menu.

 Triggers
 --------